-Cheiron made recommendations for additional disclosures for the 2022 valuations and recommended changes for future valuations.
-This year's report contains 39 recommendations compared to 36 in last year's report.
+Cheiron recommended changes for both the 2023 valuations and also changes for future valuations.
+This year's report contains 33 recommendations compared to 39 in last year's report.
 Recommendations included the following:

-- Cheiron recommends that the funding method be changed to employ a methodology that produces a Reasonable Actuarially Determined Contribution and fully funds plan benefits within a reasonable period. - Cheiron recommends the Boards continue to annually review the economic assumptions (interest rate and inflation) prior to commencing the valuation work and adjust assumptions accordingly.
-All of the systems complied with this recommendation prior to conducting the 2022 actuarial valuations. - Because it is reasonable to anticipate future reductions in the discount rate, Cheiron recommended for three of the systems (TRS, SURS, and CTPF) that future stress testing include the impact to the required State contribution of potential reductions in the discount rate. - Because experience studies are performed every three years, Cheiron recommended that the phase-in period for the impact of assumption changes be reduced to no longer than three years. - Cheiron assessed compliance with Actuarial Standard of Practice 51 (assessment and disclosure of risk) and made recommendations to improve the disclosures related to that standard.
+- Cheiron recommends that the funding method be changed to employ a methodology that produces a reasonable Actuarially Determined Contribution and fully funds plan benefits within a reasonable period. - Cheiron recommends the Boards continue to annually review the economic assumptions (interest rate and inflation) prior to commencing the valuation work and adjust assumptions accordingly.
+All of the systems complied with this recommendation prior to conducting the 2023 actuarial valuations. - Because experience studies are performed every three years, Cheiron recommended that the phase-in period for the impact of assumption changes be reduced to no longer than three years. - Cheiron assessed compliance with Actuarial Standard of Practice 51 (assessment and disclosure of risk) and made recommendations to improve the disclosures related to that standard: - Explain how each risk identified would reasonably be anticipated to significantly affect the specific plan's future financial condition; and - For each identified risk, provide an assessment, preferably quantitative, that considers the specific circumstances of the plan.